wingify/vwo-fme-mcp/README.md

 5. **Toggle Feature Flag Rule** - Enable or disable specific rules for your feature flags.

+6. **Update Feature Flag Rules** - Modify existing feature flag rules to change their configuration or targeting.

-6. **Delete Feature Flag Rule** - Remove unwanted rules from your feature flags.
+7. **Delete Feature Flag Rule** - Remove unwanted rules from your feature flags.

 ### Projects and Environments